-5.2 Out of pocket expenses incurred by us such as fees of barristers, agents, Government and local authorities fees, STD, international calls and couriers are charged at the cost to us.
+6.2 Out of pocket expenses incurred by us such as fees of barristers, court fees, agents, Government and local authorities’ fees, STD, international calls and couriers are charged at the cost to us.
 We do not charge for mobile or local telephone calls.

-5.3 Should we see a need to incur expenses on your behalf which are unusual as to their nature or extent, we will provide you with advice and seek your specific instructions before incurring such expenses.
+6.3 Should we see a need to incur expenses on your behalf which are unusual as to their nature or extent (including in litigious matters expenses which are unlikely to be recoverable from the other side if you win and obtain a costs order), we will provide you with advice and seek your specific instructions before incurring such expenses.

 Our fees are subject to GST.
 Under these Terms the amounts or rates quoted for fees are inclusive of GST.

 It is a term of this engagement that you, as client, pay not only our fee/s but any GST in respect of the fee/s.